Your Personal Guide to Boxing Glove Sizes

 Also, keep in mind that because most kids don't have the power to throw punches with a huge amount of force, they don't need the extra cushion that a 16 ounce glove provides.

-When you purchase using one of our links, we make a small commision at no extra cost to you.
-Thank you for supporting Martial Nerd!
+When you use our links, we make a small commission at no extra cost to you.
+Thank you for supporting MMA and Martial Nerd!